 - removable vinyl

-These types of vinyl are widely used by crafters, as well as sign makers, T-shirt designers and stencil buffs.
-Cricut sells these types of vinyl in sheets or rolls sized for their machines.
+Crafters, sign makers, T-shirt designers and stencil buffs widely use these types of vinyl.
+These types of vinyl are sold in sheets or rolls sized for their machines.

 Cricut sells a wide variety of vinyl finishes and textures in matte or glossy, including:

 Cricut 12” rolls or sheets fit perfectly in the Silhouette Cameo 4.
-If you have a Silhouette Portrait 2, however, there are no Cricut vinyl options sized to fit a nine-inch feed.
-Cricut does sell “smart vinyl” for their new portable Cricut Joy machine that is 5.5” wide, and that Portrait 2 cuts that vinyl (even without a mat).
+If you have a Silhouette Portrait 3, however, Cricut has no vinyl options sized to fit a nine-inch feed.
+Cricut does sell “smart vinyl” for their new portable Cricut Joy machine that is 5.5” wide, and that Portrait 3 cuts that vinyl (even without a mat).

 If you are shopping for vinyl and can’t see what you want from Cricut or Silhouette, many crafters and makers swear by these vinyl brands for their projects: